JakeWharton/dependency-watch/README.md

 $ dependency-watch notify --data data config.yaml
 ```

-This will check for any new versions once and then exist.
+This will check for any new versions once and then exit.
 Run with `--watch` to continuously check
 every minute.
 Use `--interval` to adjust the check period.

 ### IFTTT